 If you like dogs even just a little bit, then dog sledding is exciting.
-Not for the speed - it's just a little more than walking pace - but for the pleasure of being with such animals.
+Not for the speed - it's just a little more than walking pace - but for the pleasure of being with such beautiful animals.
 They're normally Alaskan Huskies or sometimes the bigger and stronger, but much harder to manage, Greenland Huskies.

 Bred from wolf/domestic dog crosses, they are wonderfully affectionate animals and are increasingly popular as pets.
 See the dog sledding providers in Chamonix.